architdatar/ml_uncertainty/docs/theory/ensemble_models.md

 Then for each sample as predicted by each tree, draw a sample from the assumed distribution ($\mathcal{D}$) with mean 0 and variance $\sigma^2_k$.
 Finally, the interval was estimated by the required quantiles of this distribution.

-Effectively, this turns out to be equivalent to pooling the variance estimates from trees and adding it to the SD of the confidence interval.
+Effectively, this is equivalent to pooling the variance estimates from trees and adding it to the SD of the confidence interval.

 $$ \sigma^2_{pooled} = \frac{1}{K} \sum_{k=1}^K \sigma^2_k $$